Marketplace-development/even-groups-a-d2024-group8/README.md

 #### main.route('/profile')
 This route handles the user's profile page.
 It checks if the user is logged in.
 If the user is logged in, it redirects them to their specific profile page based on their profile type.
 If the user is a musician with a soloist type, they are redirected to their soloist profile.
 If the user is a musician with a band type, they are redirected to their band profile.
 If the user is a venue, they are redirected to their venue profile.
 If the user is not logged in or their profile type is not recognized, they are redirected to the main page.

-#### main.route('/band_profile/<user_id>')
+#### @main.route('/band_profile/<user_id>')
+This function displays a band profile page.
-This route displays the profile of a musician’s band.
-It retrieves the user and band details based on the user_id.
-If the user has a profile picture, it is converted to Base64 format and rendered in the HTML template.
-The route then renders the band_profile.html template with the user and band details, including the profile picture.
+It first checks if the user is logged in; if not, they are redirected to the login page.
+It then retrieves the user and band details using the provided user_id.
+If either is missing, an error message is shown, and the user is redirected to the main page.
+The function checks if the profile belongs to the logged-in user and sets a flag (is_own_profile) accordingly.
+If a profile picture exists, it is encoded in Base64 for display.
+The page is rendered with the user's and band's details, profile picture (if available), and the is_own_profile flag.

 #### main.route('/edit_band_profile/<user_id>')
 This route allows users to edit their band profile.
 It fetches the user and band details for the specified user_id.
 If either the user or band is not found, an error message is displayed, and the user is redirected to the main page.
 If a profile picture exists, it is converted to Base64 format.
 The route then renders the edit_band_profile.html template, providing the user with their current information for editing.